mighty-gerbils/gerbil/doc/guide/getting-started.md

 First create your workspace -- I recommend you use a top package for your libs so that you don't have namespace conflicts.
-So let's make our project with you using `myuser` as the top package name, and your source live in `myproject`.
+So let's make our project using `myproject` as the package.
 You should of course pick something more representative for your top package namespace, like your github user id.

 So, let's make a simple library module:
 ```